Provident Fund for the Unorganized Workers

 Eligibility Criteria

-• For PMSYM, their monthly income should not be more than Rs.
+• For PMSYM, the monthly income should not exceed Rs.
 15,000.

 • Applicant must not be an income taxpayer or a member of EPF, ESIC, or NPS.